A Guide to your Property, Wills and Divorce

 I am not providing for a former spouse/partner in my Will.
 Can this be done?
 Do I need to make any mention of this?

 We can advise on this.
-It may well be prudent to make a short statement as to why you have not made provision in the Will.
+It may be prudent to make a short statement as to why you have not made provision for a person in the Will when providing instructions.
 That may assist but will not necessarily defeat a well founded claim.

-Former husbands or wives (whether divorced or not) present or former partners of a Civil Partnership or Cohabitees may have a claim under this Act.
-Minor children can also have claims.
+Former husbands or wives (whether divorced or not) present or former partners of a civil partnership or cohabitees may claim under this Act.
+Minor children can also make claims.

 In what circumstances might my house not be treated as part of my Estate and would not therefore be affected by my Will?

-Your house will not be treated as part of your Estate and will not therefore be affected by your Will if it is owned as a “Joint Tenancy”.
+Your house will not be treated as part of your Estate (and will not therefore be affected by your Will) if it is owned as “Joint Tenancy”.

 The alternative form of ownership is “Tenants in Common”.
-This is where the ownership is split between the different owners so that individual shares can form part of individual Estates and can therefore be left in Wills.
+This is where the ownership is split between the different owners so that individual shares can form part of individual Estates and can therefore be left in a Will.
 The other aspect of Tenancies in Common is that the owners do not have to own in equal shares.
-Any proportion is allowable.
+Any proportion are allowable.

 I’m holding the property as a Joint Tenant with my partner but we are not married.
 How would the property be left on death?

-On death it would pass automatically to your partner because you were a joint tenant.
+On death it would pass automatically to your partner because you were joint tenants.